Next: Generic Programs, Previous: Generalities about Autoconf tests, Up: Existing Tests [Contents][Index]

 lex.yy, but sometimes something else.
 These results vary

-according to whether lex
+according to whether lex or flex is being used.

 You are encouraged to use Flex in your sources, since it is both more